Fanore

-Fanore is a small village in County Clare, on the west coast of Ireland.
+Fanore is a small village in the Killonaghan civil parish of County Clare, on the west coast of Ireland.
 The area was officially classified as part of the West Clare Gaeltacht, an Irish-speaking community, until 1956.

 Geography

 The beach at Fanore at low tide with limestone exposed.
 Aran Islands in the background, right.

 Location

-Lying on the road between Ballyvaughan and Doolin, Fanore has an extensive sandy beach and sand dunes (known as the "Rabbit Warren") around the mouth of the Caher River.
+Lying on the R477 road between Ballyvaughan and Doolin, Fanore has an extensive sandy beach and sand dunes (known as the "Rabbit Warren") around the mouth of the Caher River.
 It is also officially recognised as the longest village in Europe.

 History

 Remains of a Mesolithic dwelling have been found on the north bank of the river.

 Nineteenth-century historical maps highlight buildings of interest in Fanore including Fanore Lodge as well as its archaeological heritage.

 Economy

 The village is very popular with walkers, surfers, rock climbers (being 6 km north of Ailladie - Ballyreen Point), tourists and is particularly interesting to botanists, owing to its location on the edge of the Burren - renowned for its unique flora and fauna.
 It has a pub, a post office/shop, and a restaurant, as well as a surfing school near the beach.